nieyrinn/WEB-Project/README.md

 ## Description
-SupportHer is a women's support platform designed to provide a secure and accessible space for users to seek guidance, access resources, and participate in support sessions.
+SupportHer is a women's support platform designed to provide a secure and accessible space for users to seek guidance, access resources.
 The platform includes authentication, user management, and CRUD operations for managing user-related data.

 ## Features of SupportHer
 - **User Authentication**: Secure login and registration using JWT.